LakshmiNarayanP/COVID-Vaccine-Checker/README.md

-# COVID-Vaccination-Slot-Checker
+# COVID-Vaccination 💉 -Slot-Checker-and-Centre-Locator 🚩

-This is a simple python program that helps notify via desktop notifications if any vaccination slots are available in the entered pincode.
-It checks for slots every 30 seconds. <br/>
+This is a simple python program that sends desktop 💻 notifications if any vaccination 💉 slots are available in the entered pincode and also shows the available centres 🏥. <br>
+It checks for slots every 30 seconds ⌛ <br> <br>

 Input : Pincode and Date <br/>
 Ouput : Notify whether slots are available or not <br/>